cjdelisle/Electorium/readme.md

 * Barry gives 90 votes to Bob who gets a total of 110 votes

-Alan cannot win against Bob, and Barry cannot win against Alice, so in this case we do not compute patrons, we pick the winner from between Alice and Bob using a deterministic tie-breaker.
+Alan cannot win against Bob, and Barry cannot win against Alice, so in this case we do not compute Patrons, we pick the winner from between Alice and Bob using a deterministic tie-breaker.

-The deterministic tie-breaker uses Blake2b-512 to hash the candidate's name/id concatnated with the total delegated votes they received (as little endian u64) and the lowest hash wins.
+The deterministic tie-breaker uses Blake2b-512 to hash the candidate's name/id concatnated with the maximum delegated votes they could receive (as little endian u64) and the lowest hash wins.

 ### Multi-Ring Ties
 It is possible that in stage 2, we identify multiple rings which have exactly the same